michuW93/microsoft_azure_fundamentals/README.md

 # Azure firewall
 There are two options: basic and standard.
 In standard option which is not free you can contact Azure DDoS experts during an attack, you can have post atack report and everything what is in basic option.

+# Azure Information Protection
+AIP is used to classify documents and emails, it applies labels to documents (secret, top secret, public etc.) then labeled documents can be protected.
+Azure Key Vault (it's resource) is for protect our secrets.